-Its chief goals were: supporting new or revised policy frameworks in the field of culture and increased governance capacity to enforce them; improving conditions for cultural industries and creative communities; and encouraging inter-faith dialogue to develop strategies for the sustainable protection of the natural environment.
+Its chief goals were: supporting new or revised policy frameworks in the field of culture and increasing governance capacity to enforce them; improving conditions for cultural industries and creative communities, with a focus on women and youth; and encouraging inter-faith dialogue to develop strategies for the sustainable protection of the natural environment.

-- The legal framework of the cultural sector and the national capacities to protect and manage cultural heritage have been reinforced, thanks to the elaboration of key legal documents that have been submitted to the Government and will be presented to the Parliament. (“Idioma policy of Ethiopia,”, “Cultural Industry investment Code,” “Cultural Industry Development Strategy.”)
+- The legal framework of the cultural sector and the national capacity to protect and manage cultural heritage were reinforced by the elaboration of key legal documents submitted to the Government (e.g. “Cultural Industry investment Code,” “Cultural Industry Development Strategy”).

 - Four proclamations, and their respective implementation regulations, were drafted to protect the four World Heritage Sites (Tiya, Lalibela, Aksum and Gondar Fasiladas).

 - National and regional government authorities were assisted to develop capacity in identifying, managing and protecting heritage and indigenous knowledge.
 Policy and regulatory frameworks as well as guidelines on the management and protection of heritage were revised and developed.
 Local communities and grass-roots organizations actively participated in the management, protection and utilization of heritages, including indigenous knowledge.

 - To build the capacity of the sector, a comprehensive database of handicraft industries was developed.
 Four Living Cultural Resource Centres were established for training, market promotion and production of cultural products.
 Women and youth artisans were supported through skill building and entrepreneurship training, provision of work spaces, market linkages and revolving seed money.
 Trade fairs and bazaars were organized to integrate artisans into the market system, helping them to maximize their advantage and establish linkages with potential clients.